Nashville Housing Market: Trends & Prices

 Germantown has European roots and received its name from the European immigrants that settled the area in the mid-19th century.

-This historic community is just a few blocks away from Downtown and houses the Tennessee State Museum and Bicentennial Capitol Mall State Park, making weekends with the family a blast.
+This historical community is just a few blocks from Downtown and hosts the Tennessee State Museum and Bicentennial Capitol Mall State Park, making weekends with the family a blast.

 Quick Facts